 How to find your credit score (for free)?

 Credit scores are one of the most important factors in obtaining a loan or credit card.
 They measure how well you have managed your finances in the past, which is a good indicator of how you will handle the loan or credit card.
 While there are many different credit scores, most lenders use the FICO score.
 FICO stands for Fair Isaac Corporation, which is the company that developed the credit scoring model.
 The FICO score is a three-digit number on a scale of 300 to 850.
 The higher your score, the better it is for you.
 The three credit reporting agencies, Equifax, Experian, and TransUnion; all use FICO scores to measure a person’s credit.
 They will each come up with their own FICO score based on the information they have on you from their credit reports.

 How to keep your credit score high?

 Your credit score is a three-digit number which is used to calculate your credit rating.
 The higher the score, the better your credit rating is.
 Your credit score is usually determined by a credit bureau that gathers information on your credit report (e.g. mortgage, loans, credit cards, etc.) and then uses it to calculate your credit score.
-There are 3 main credit bureaus in Canada, they are Equifax, TransUnion, and Experian.
+There are 3 main credit bureaus in USA, they are Equifax, TransUnion, and Experian.
 A good credit score can help you get a better mortgage rate, lower insurance premiums, and better loan terms.

 A credit score is a number between 300 to 850 that is based on a mathematical formula created by the Fair Isaac Corporation (FIC).
 The high credit score, the greater your chances of getting loans at lower rates.